 The author indirectly acknowledges that the creation of a Department of Cybersecurity might kick off a huge turf battle among those departments not responsible for cybersecurity, but ultimately feels that the integration would be worth it.

 Is a Department of Cybersecurity an idea whose time has come?
+If there was a Department of Cybersecurity, I’m sure software like sailpoint securityiq would be a useful tool for the department to make cybersecurity more accessable for less IT-minded people.
 It’s an issue that the U.S. government, its citizens, and the multiple businesses who are also affected by cybersecurity policies need to grapple with.
 Because attacks are likely to only increase and become more sophisticated as time goes on.